Homomorphism and embedding universal structures for restricted classes: Special cases of small arities

-In the language of dualities this amounts to saying that the classes $\CSP(\relsys{H})$ are just classes described by shadow dualities of the simplest kind: forbidden lifts are just vertex colored edges.
+In the language of dualities this amounts to saying that the classes $\CSP(\relsys{H})$ are just classes described by shadow dualities of the simplest kind: forbidden lifts are just vertex coloured edges.

 A (relation) tree can be defined as follows: The {\em incidence graph} $ig(\relsys{A})$ of relational structure $\relsys{A}$ is the bipartite graph with parts $A$ and